-If you're a thoughtful, sensitive, professional person who values creativity and the arts, Integrative Arts Psychotherapy could be the ideal approach for you.
+If you're a thoughtful, sensitive person who values creativity and the arts, online Integrative Arts Psychotherapy and AEDP could be the ideal approach for you.

 I particularly specialise in treating anxiety and overwhelm in sensitive people.
 This can include

 - emotional problems

 - a deep-down feeling that somehow you're 'wrong', 'unworthy' and 'not enough'

 - panic attacks

 The skills and exercises I use for treating anxiety are tailored and adapted specifically to fit each person's unique needs.
 My training and techniques are grounded in recent discoveries in the field of neuroscience.
 I regularly attend additional trainings in order to keep up to date with the latest relevant scientific discoveries and methods.
 I'm undertaking extended training in AEDP (Accelerated Experiential Dynamic Psychotherapy) and I integrate this modality into my work with my clients.
 AEDP is a type of talk therapy which involves helping you with your emotions.
 You can read about it here: https://emmacameron.com/aedp/what-is-aedp/